Quetext Logo Detect AI and Plagiarism Confidently with Quetext Get Started

 • Review: Refers to the quality of the information, including whether it has been reviewed by experts or fact-checkers.

-• Two-Source Test: The practice of verifying information by cross-referencing it with at least two reputable sources.
+• Two-Source Test: The practice of verifying information by cross-referencing it with at least two reliable sources.

 The 5 “W” Questions (5Ws)